qiuxintao101/cobra/docs/tutorials.rst

       An Example Enrichment Plot

   Without CNV adjustment, GSEA will indicate greatest enrichment in gene sets solely related to amplification.
 As a result, it is challenging to assess the true epigenetic differences between the two colorectal cancer types.
+MSS vs MSI type tumors presents an especially challenging scenario.
+The MSS tumors exhibits large scale high copy number variations across the genome, including the 8q arm.
+However, the MSI tumors exhibits a focal amplification directly at 8q12-q22 region, making it very difficult for regular DE pipelines to assess the difference between these two types of amplifications. *CoBRA* is able to distinguish that difference by CNV adjustment and demonstrate in the GSEA result.

-For instance, the gene set NIKOLSKY_BREAST_CANCER_8Q12_Q22_AMPLICON includes genes up-regulated in non-metastatic breast cancer tumors with amplification in the 8q22 region.
-Without adjustment for copy number variation, this gene set is significantly enriched and ranked 6th, with a normalized enrichment score of -1.91 and an adjusted p-value less than 0.0001.
-With CNV adjustment, this gene set is far less enriched and ranked 55th, and has a normalized enrichment score of -1.69 and an adjusted p-value of 0.076.
+  The gene set NIKOLSKY_BREAST_CANCER_8Q12_Q22_AMPLICON includes genes up-regulated in non-metastatic breast cancer tumors with amplification in the 8q22 region.
+Without adjustment for copy number variation, this gene set is significantly enriched in MSS samples, with a normalized enrichment score of -1.91 and an adjusted p-value less than 0.0001.
+With CNV adjustment, this gene set is considered far less enriched, with a normalized enrichment score of -1.69 and an adjusted p-value of 0.076.

 Case Study 3: ATAC-seq from HL-60 promyelocytes differentiating into macrophages